gambingo/machine-learning/Classification/classification-cheat-sheet.md

 * Outputs feature importance
 * No need for cross-validation (in fact, you should not use cross-validation)
 * Highly parallel
+* Inherently multi-class
+* Scales well with number of features as each tree chooses a different subset of features
+* Better results than Decision Trees

 ##### Cons
 * Difficult to interpret